If you’re considering switching to a career in education, there is no better time than now.

 At ECAP, we know the importance of preparing for this test, which is why we offer practice tests, videos and online and in-person courses to help our interns prepare.

 Navigating what you are supposed to do and when in order to obtain your teaching license can be an overwhelming experience.
-The timeline itself can be difficult to understand, not to mention any stress associated with preparing for a test that is one of the final steps you take to earn your teaching license.
+The timeline itself can be difficult to understand, especially considering it has undergone several changes this year alone.

 Enlisting the help of a high-quality alternative teacher certification program that has your best interest in mind will help secure your future as a teacher.
 Our job is to put you in the classroom with the tools you need to be successful.